 Emotional Kids Need This Life Skill

-When the intensity increases and your child loses control it’s important to take a Break.
+When the intensity increases and your child loses control it’s important for your child to take a Break.
 With young children, as young as two or three years old, have them sit in a particular place, a chair, a carpet square, the hallway, or a bottom step.
 For older children you might send them to the hall or to the parent’s room or to another quiet place.

-Of course sending a child to take a Break is often met with resistance, especially when a child is angry.
+Of course sending a child to take a Break is often met with resistance, especially when the child is angry.
 That’s all the more reason why it’s an essential skill to learn.
 Children must learn to settle down.

 A Break is Not a Time Out

 A Break is often an important step in the correction strategy to force the child to settle down and be ready for a debriefing about the offense.
 Taking a Break is much more effective than Time Out.
 The instructions given are simple and clear.
 “You need to take a Break, change your heart, settle down, and come back and see me when you’re ready to talk about this.”